Shaun Micallef: Television and film

-In 2022 he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia's Seven Network.
+In 2022, he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia's Seven Network.

+In August 2024, Micallef hosted a series on ABC TV titled Shaun Micallef's Eve of Destruction.
+The show returned for a second series in August 2025.
+In the same year, he hosted a documentary series on SBS titled Shaun Micallef's Origin Odyssey.

 Other work

 In September 2005, Micallef began hosting the breakfast show "Shaun, Beverley and Denise" on Melbourne radio station Vega 91.5 FM with comedian Denise Scott and television presenter Beverley O'Connor.
 In July 2006, comedian Dave O'Neil took over as host and the show was renamed "Dave and Denise with Shaun Micallef".
 Micallef left the network on 23 November 2007.

 Micallef released a book, Smithereens, which was published in 2004 and contains a collection of prose, poetry and plays.
 He describes it as a collection of "all sorts of bits and pieces I have written".
 His second book, a novella titled Preincarnate, was released in 2010.

 In October 2014, Micallef released his third book, The President's Desk: An Alt-History of the United States; a semi-fictitious history, told from the perspective of the Resolute desk.

 Shaun published an autobiography in 2022, Tripping Over Myself, A Memoir of a Life in Comedy.